Adore2113/MarsHSim/docs/dev_log.md

 ##      04/15/2026
     ♡ fixed insulation and thermal mass values

-    ♡ adding electric heaters and radiators and I want to make both of them like I did some of the other systems w. lists (amine beds, ect.)
+    ♡ adding electric heaters and radiators and I want to make both of them like I did some of the other systems w. lists (amine beds, etc.)

 #### Next Session:
     ♡ finish adding heat and cooling to power_system